jsr-io/jsr/frontend/docs/introduction.md

 ---

 The JavaScript Registry (**JSR**) is a modern package registry for JavaScript and TypeScript.
-JSR works with many runtimes (Node.js, Deno, browsers, and more) and is backwards compatible with npm.
+JSR works with many runtimes (Node.js, Deno, Bun, browsers, and more) and is backwards compatible with npm.
 [Learn more about why we built JSR.](/docs/why)